 Play Saxophone with Thomas Hornig

-Thomas Hornig is a professional saxophonist and professor who has educated countless students on the art of playing the saxophone.
+Thomas Hornig is a professional saxophonist, professor and head of the Jazz Department at the LHNCM who has educated countless students on the art of playing the saxophone.

 After studying jazz at the University of Minnesota, serving as a musician in Berlin for the US Army, and four years of study with professor Alain Bouhey at the Ecole Normale de Musique de Paris, he became the first American to move to Lebanon and ended up breaking the US embargo.